catalyst-fp7/documents/interoperability/interoperability.md

 ### RESTful access endpoints

-Most client components will want to interact with the data on the platform, and this will usually be done through RESTful read endpoints (option 4 above), one for each conversation unit and meaningful collection of resources, as defined later in [SIOC and containers][].
+Most client components will want to interact with the data on the platform, and this will usually be done through RESTful read endpoints (option 4 above), one for each conversation unit and meaningful collection of resources, as defined later in [Endpoints and configuration][].
 A small subset of these endpoints will also have full CRUD access (an example is given in the voting section.)
 Specifying these endpoints in each client's configuration would be tedious, and the client would be configured with a main URL that will yield a JSON-LD document describing all the other endpoints.
 This document could also be in JSON-LD, or we could use a subset of the [Hydra](http://www.markus-lanthaler.com/hydra/) format to describe endpoints.